pdhatt/microbialthermogenesismodel/README.md

 There are 4 files, one for each strain (ArcB, GlnL, YccC, and wild-type) tested in the original publication.

-Originally developed by Puneet Dhatt
+Originally developed by Puneet Dhatt and Tae Seok Moon

 All assumptions of the model and model development steps are included in the original publication's method section.